 As housing prices continue to soar out of control and climate change continues to devastate, it's not surprising that many people are looking to solve both problems at the same time.
 The tiny house movement has made eco-friendly living a possibility and reality for so many, allowing them the opportunity for sustainable living and reducing their carbon footprint.
 One of the best ways to achieve this is by adding a tiny house rainwater collection system to your setup.

 Even more people who are interested in downsizing to tiny houses have been turned away from certain aspects that may be dense or difficult, such as how to provide water and power to their new homes.
-Most tiny houses utilize a rainwater collection system to provide a source of freshwater for daily uses in cooking, cleaning and hygiene.
+Most tiny houses utilize a rainwater collection system to provide a source of freshwater for daily uses in cooking, cleaning, and hygiene.
 However, many people do not understand how to build a rainwater collection system or realize just how easy it can be to set up water systems for tiny houses.

-Today's article is a how-to guide on how to set up your very own tiny house rainwater collection system.
+This article is a how-to guide on how to set up your very own tiny house rainwater collection system.
 We will discuss things to consider, important parts of your collection and filtration, and provide solutions so you can set up your very own off-grid water collection system.

 1. Understand Your Water Requirements